Placito/Tic-Tac-Toe_game/README.md

-Markup: [Tic Tac Toe game with Vanilla JS]
+## Tic Tac Toe game with Vanilla JS

 is a simple game with HTML, CSS and Javascript. made with the boilerplat - Vanilla JS